csswizardry/csswizardry.github.com/_posts/2020-04-22-real-world-effectiveness-of-brotli.md

 stop-starting transfer, do H/2 streams have exclusive access to bandwidth?
-This section is a more academic assessment and should be seen as a good jump-off point, but consider analysing the data properly in something like Wireshark, and also ready [Barry Pollard](https://twitter.com/tunetheweb)’s far more forensic analysis of the magic 14KB in his [_Critical Resources and the First 14 KB – A Review_](https://www.tunetheweb.com/blog/critical-resources-and-the-first-14kb/).</small>
+This section is a more academic assessment and should be seen as a good jump-off point, but consider analysing the data properly in something like Wireshark, and also read [Barry Pollard](https://twitter.com/tunetheweb)’s far more forensic analysis of the magic 14KB in his [_Critical Resources and the First 14 KB – A Review_](https://www.tunetheweb.com/blog/critical-resources-and-the-first-14kb/).</small>